JimmyAustin/TrafficSign/writeup_template.md

 ![alt text][cropped_img_7]
 ![a][cropped_img_8]

-The first image might be difficult to classify because ...
+The first image is a relatively simple one.

+The second image is missing the bottom of the sign.
+This might stress the network if it cant find a perfect circle.

+The third image has a water mark.

+The fourth image has a very slight upward tilt.

+The fifth image is also a relatively easy one.

+The sixth image has a large amount of glare on the sign

+The seventh image has a watermark on the image.

+The eighth image has a small amount of glare, and a watermark.

-####2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
+#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 The code for making predictions on my final model is located in the tenth cell of the Ipython notebook.